 Over the past few years or so, there has been a ton of interest in persuasion and negotiation techniques.
 A Google search reveals dozens of articles about so-called “FBI negotiation tactics” and guides and how-to lists on how to be more persuasive.
 People have published books, sold seminars, and made careers out of teaching such techniques.
 One may be inclined to believe that by knowing these tricks and rules, that much like programming a computer to do what you want it to, that humans can also be programmed, but rather than with code but with special negotiation and persuasion techniques.
 But just based on my own experience trying such techniques and based on rudimentary knowledge about human behavior, these techniques either don’t work and or are vastly overstated in terms of effectiveness.

-Persuasion and negotiation are predicted on reason.
+Persuasion and negotiation are predicated on reason.
 You are appealing to the subject’s sense of rationality by presenting an offer or compromise that prima facie is so compelling how can any rational person refuse.
-But people don’t reason their way to decisions, choices, or beliefs; rather, they stubbornly themselves to them.
-As the old saying goes, you cannot reason someone out of something he or she was not reasoned into.
+But people don’t reason their way to decisions, choices, or beliefs; rather, they stubbornly attach themselves to them for reasons that may not at all be rational (in a ‘homo economus’ perspective).
+As the saying goes, you cannot reason someone out of something he or she was not reasoned into.

 A common persuasion technique is to make an initial offer that is absurdly low or high in the hope of pursuing someone to take a much smaller offer, which persuader originally had in mind.
 In theory, the smaller offer is seen a relief or a ‘good deal’ to the persuadee.
 But beliefs, values, and choices, for most people and most situations, are not a gradient; rather, they are on principle and all or nothing.
 Someone who is morally opposed to snitching is not going to comply with the officer even if offered a lighter sentence and full witness protection upon release.
 A no-drug policy does not discriminate based on quantity.
 Although possessing more drugs may confer with a harsher punishment, having even a tiny amount is still grounds for severe punishment.